 Besides enhancing reserve capacity, the more diversified sources of reserve energy would also improve broader energy security prospects.
 Although there is concern that relying on other countries for energy lowers energy security, the diversification effects could overrun the reliance on energy imports if well balanced with other sources of supply (for example, the share of each source of import is less than 5% or 10%), and if technicalities and relationships of interconnections are well managed.

 Implementation of the APG can also foster a stronger utilisation of endowed resources and power system assets of those countries involved.
 Collaborations based on the complementarity of power assets of different countries can increase the utilisation rate of energy resources, thus increasing the economic return to investors.
 Cross-border power grid interconnections are necessary assets to realise these prospects.

 While financial concerns over EMI are at the forefront of implementation challenges, economic analysis has identified the positive feasibility of APG and EMI projects among AMS.
 There are significant net economic savings achievable through power interconnection among the AMS, as it facilitates further development of cheaper renewable energy resources in ASEAN and saves a large portion of investment during the peak period of power generation.
 The interconnection of grids in the region enhances the overall capacity of countries to adopt renewable sources of power generation, and studies show the implementation of feed-in-tariff (FiT) policies could further encourage integration.

-The blog post is a result of collaboration with Clare Richardson-Barlow – Researcher at University of Leeds, UK, and Yanfei Li – Energy Economist, Economic Research Institute for ASEAN and East Asia.
+The blog post is a result of collaboration with Clare Richardson-Barlow – Researcher at the University of Leeds, the UK, and Yanfei Li – Energy Economist, Economic Research Institute for ASEAN and East Asia.